oakfr/applied-science-handbook/building-a-team/slow-is-smooth.md

 - Pair engineers and researchers to maintain a continuous alignment
 - Use the same codebase for research and production
 - Make things reproducible

-*“Early in my career as an engineer, I’d learned that all decisions were objective until the first line of code was written.
-After that, all decisions were emotional.”* Ben Horowitz, The Hard Thing About Hard Things